mashpie/i18n-node/README.md

     // sets a custom cookie name to parse locale settings from - defaults to NULL
     cookie: 'yourcookiename',

+    // sets a custom header name to parse locale settings from - defaults to NULL
+    header: 'x-culture'

     // query parameter to switch locale (ie. /home?lang=ch) - defaults to NULL
     queryParameter: 'lang',